kapple19/OceanAcoustics.jl/README.md

 # OceanAcoustics
+A personal project, unregistered Julia package.
 An implementation of acoustics models in the context of long-range ocean propagation.

 ## Gaussian Beam Method
 ### Ray Trace